FAQs

 What manipulanda and cue signals are available?

 All Zantiks systems have LED ‘house-lights’ from above, a sound card to allow audio output, and a motor for vibration (and/or to operate a pump or feeder).
 In the AD and LT systems visual cues and stimuli are displayed from a screen underneath the tank (or an optional side screen).
-The MWP comes with a light stand for startles or optogenetics and temperature control.
+The MWP comes with a light stimulation plate for startles or optogenetics and temperature control.

 Can we present moving images as the visual cue (e.g., approaching predator)?